yogeshchandrasekharuni/fast-agent/README.md

 )
 ```

-### Multimodal
+### Multimodal Support

 Add Resources to prompts using either the inbuilt `prompt-server` or MCP Types directly.
+Convenience class are made available to do so simply, for example:

 #### MCP Tool Result Conversion